EmperorEarth/doubleratchet-2/README.md

+# Warning: this project is no longer in development
+### After tons of crypto research, I've decided to kill this project and start fresh

 # DoubleRatchet

 This is a mostly complete implementation of the Encrypted Header variant of the [The Double Ratchet Algorithm](https://whispersystems.org/docs/specifications/doubleratchet/#ref-rfc2315) designed by [Open Whisper Systems](https://whispersystems.org).